dazuma/toys/toys/docs/guide.md

     toys test unit
     toys test integration

-Notice in this case, the "test" tool has no `run` method.
-This is a common
-pattern: "test" is just a "container" for tools, a way of organizing your tools.
+Notice in this case, the parent "test" tool itself has no `run` method.
+This is a common pattern: "test" is just a "container" for tools, a way of organizing your tools.
 In Toys terminology, it is called a **namespace**.
 But it is still a tool, and it can still be run:

     toys test

 As discussed earlier, Toys provides a default implementation that displays the help screen, which includes a list of the subtools and their descriptions.

-In particular, the "root" tool is also normally a namespace.
+As another example, the "root" tool is also normally a namespace.
 If you just run Toys with no arguments:

     toys

-The overall help screen for Toys will be displayed.
+The root tool will display the overall help screen for Toys.

 Although it is a less common pattern, it is possible for a tool that has subtools to have its own `run` method: